Lesterpaintstheworld/terminal-velocity/demande/02_003_1_development_priorities.md

 ## 1. DEVELOPMENT PRIORITIES

 ### Narrative Development - Strategic Priorities
-- Ensure overall narrative coherence, particularly in character motivations and ethical dilemmas.
+- Ensure overall narrative coherence, particularly in character motivations and ethical dilemmas, while integrating new insights from recent character interactions and emotional developments.
 - Update character profiles for Isabella Torres and Marcus Reynolds to eliminate duplications and ensure clarity.
 - Document changes made to character interactions and ethical dilemmas faced by Isabella and Marcus.
 - Identify key tension points